 SV008 — Nelson Dionne Collection.
 Birdseye view of Salem taken from the (non-extant) cupola of the Asiatic Building on Washington Street, looking west.

-Some properties in view in the foreground are the Isabella T. Marston house at 140 Washington (bottom-left; today, a brick commercial block), and a house (center-right) split into separate properties owned by Andrew Haraden, of the Boston Express, and merchant John C. Osgood at 3 and 5 Barton Square, respectively (today, the site is partly a parking lot).
+Some properties in view in the foreground, according to city directories, are the Isabella T. Marston house at 140 Washington (bottom-left, across the street; today, a brick commercial block), and a house (center-right, on Barton Square) split into separate properties owned by Andrew Haraden, of the Boston Express, and merchant John C. Osgood at 3 and 5 Barton Square, respectively (today, the site is partly a parking lot).

-In the background, the Salem Normal School on Broad Street (left) and the spire of the South Church on Chestnut Street (far right) are visible.
-The South Church was destroyed by fire in 1903.
+In the background, the Salem Normal School on Broad Street (left) and the spire of the (non-extant) South Church on Chestnut Street (far right) are visible, along with the North Church directly below the South Church.
+The South Church building was destroyed by fire in 1903.